hitesh920/deploy-mirror-leech-bot/README.md

   <summary>Click Here</summary>

-- For genrating token.pickel you will need python
+- For genrating token.pickel you will need python.

-- So install python from this link [Here](https://www.python.org/downloads/)
+- So install python from this link [Here](https://www.python.org/downloads/).

 - While installing, make sure that `add to the path` option is selected.